liquidlight/deployer-typo3-ci/README.md

 ## Options

+There are several settings [defined by default](./deployer/hosts) within this package for the most common hosts.

 ### Hosts

 Set the hostname of the server in the `deploy.php` file - the rest of the connection details should be in your `.ssh/config` file